Chapter 7.29

 (10) “Owner” means a person that has legal title of ownership of the real property or RV and, for all other purposes, the possession of an item.

-(11) “Park” means and includes all public parks, public squares, golf courses, bathing beaches, and play and recreation grounds within the city limits, regardless of ownership, and includes all city ball fields and all city leased or rented schools or private property when the same is being used for public recreation.
+(11) “Park” means and includes all public parks, public squares, golf courses, bathing beaches, and play and recreation grounds within the city limits, regardless of ownership, and includes all city ball fields, trails, and all city leased or rented schools or private property when the same is being used for public recreation.

 (12) “Right-of-way” means a strip of land intended for ingress and egress for traffic and/or placement of utilities, levees and drainage facilities and vegetation.